GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 ## Specifications

+Complete as many of the specs (checkboxes) as you can.

 #### General: Code Quality, Git Flow, Etc.

-- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Variables, functions, files, CSS classes, etc. have appropriate and meaningful names.
     <br>Avoid generic, vague or too-short names (e.g. `string`, `stuff`, `x`)
 - [ ] HTML, CSS, and JS files are well formatted with consistent spacing and indentation.
     <br>At the very least: tags in HTML and brackets in JavaScript are opened/closed on the same indent level; there are line breaks between style definitions in CSS and between function declarations in JavaScript.